impredicative/gitblobts/README.md

 ## To do
 * Add logging.
 * Perform compression.
-* Organize blobs into directory structure: YYYY/MM/DD/HH
+* Support encryption after compression.
-* Support encryption.
+* Considering organizing blobs into directory structure: YYYY/MM/DD/HH
 * Support asyncio or avoiding waiting for commit+push.
 * Support label/key/name/hash as filenames as an alternative to timestamp.